jacoblapworth/akahu-sdk-swift/src/react/modal.md

 	<span><a href="../section-modals.html#modals">Modals in the XUI Documentation</a></span>
 </div>

-A wrapping component for custom content to provide default modal styles and a background mask.
-It can primarily be used for prompting user actions, such as confirming a change, providing additional information or copying some text.
+`XUIModal` provides a container for custom content, along with a background mask.
+They should primarily be used for prompting user actions, such as confirming a change, providing additional information, or copying some text.

 ## Examples

 ### Read only modal

-Header content should be displayed inside a `XUIModalHeader` component.
-Required props include a handler on the  `onClose` prop passed to the `XUIModal` component.
-By default this will enable closing via the `esc` key, and by the close button rendered to the right of the header.
+`XUIModal` should contain a `XUIModalHeader` to display a header, and have a callback to close the modal passed in to `XUIModal` via the `onClose` prop.
+By default this will enable closing via the `esc` key and by the close button which will be rendered on the right side of the header.

 ```
 const  { PureComponent } = require ( 'react' );